 Information on the specialist area Machine Learning.

 Increasing amounts of data are being captured, stored and made available electronically.
-The aim of the Machine Learning specialist area is to train students in techniques to analyze, interpret and exploit such data, and to understand when particular methods are suitable and/or applicable.
+The aim of the Machine Learning specialist area is to train students in techniques to analyse, interpret and exploit such data, and to understand when particular methods are suitable and/or applicable.
 Machine learning techniques include probabilistic and statistical modelling, pattern recognition and neural networks, and exploratory analysis or data mining.
 The specialist area will prepare students for entry into PhD programmes or for employment in commercial environments and/or scientific/engineering research.

 |Semester 1||Semester 2|

-Machine Learning and Pattern Recognition (20 credits)
+OR Machine Learning and Pattern Recognition (20 credits)

 Probabilistic Modelling and Reasoning (20 credits)